-The National Network, Local Connections (NNLC) Programme has been established within ESB Networks to deliver the transformative change required on the distribution system to meet ESB Networks' PR5 targets and Climate Action Plan targets, in particular as regards flexible demand and the integration of renewables.
-Through the NNLC programme, ESB Networks works with, and for, customers to enable fundamental changes to how and when renewable energy is used or stored, as required to decarbonise our society.
+The National Network, Local Connections (NNLC) Programme was established within ESB Networks to deliver the transformative change required on the distribution system to meet ESB Networks' PR5 targets and Climate Action Plan targets, in particular as regards flexible demand and the integration of renewables.
+Through this programme, ESB Networks has worked with, and for, customers to enable fundamental changes to how and when renewable energy is used or stored, as required to decarbonise our society.